Human Rights

 Nurturing the minds of employees to have a deep understanding of human rights and mutual respect for one another is essential in developing a corporate culture where employees with a diverse set of values and thinking can come together and flourish.
 In light of this, Hitachi Construction Machinery group is actively promoting measures, including the exchange of personnel between global sites.

 Harassment and discrimination issues are triggered in part by the cultural background of the local area, so it is necessary to promote understanding of each region.
 In addition, the policies and initiatives of the headquarters have not been instilled at some overseas group company business sites and factories.
 Therefore, we need to gain a deeper understanding of each individual employee.
-Going forward, based on the knowledge we obtained at the workshop, we plan to incorporate human rights initiatives at the individual level to create workplace environments where a diverse range of people can play active roles.

-In May 2021, Hitachi Construction Machinery Group has established the Hitachi Construction Machinery Human Rights Due Diligence Promotion Council with the president as the promotion manager.
-We will carry out a PDCA (plan -do -check -action) cycle for human rights due diligence through this council.
-At the council held in February 2022, we reported and accepted the status of countermeasures for employees and the status of questionnaire surveys to suppliers.
+In May 2021, Hitachi Construction Machinery Group has established the “Hitachi Construction Machinery Human Rights Due Diligence Promotion Council” with the president as the responsible manager.
+This council has been held 6 times up to the last fiscal year, and we will carry out a PDCA (plan -do -check -action) cycle for human rights due diligence through this council.
+At these councils, we not only report the results of risk assessments to employees and procurement partners, but also confirm and report on the consideration, implementation, and progress of countermeasures for items below a certain level.

 *An example question of risk assessment survey /